MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-govt-service-description.md

 - highpri
 ---

-# Microsoft Intune for US Government High and DoD service description
+# Microsoft Intune for US Government GCC High and DoD service description

 > [!NOTE]
 > This article applies to Microsoft Intune features only.
 If you're looking for information on other features, then go to that specific documentation.
 For example, for Microsoft Teams devices, go to [Teams Rooms on Windows and Android](/microsoftteams/rooms/teams-devices-feature-comparison).

 The Intune U.S. government service description is as an overview of the service offering in the Government Community Cloud (GCC) High and U.S. Department of Defense (DoD) environments.

-It lists the feature differences compared to the commercial offering of Microsoft Intune.
+This article lists the feature differences compared to the commercial offering of Microsoft Intune.

 To learn more about Intune for GCC customers, go to [EMS offers for US Government and Microsoft 365 interoperability](/enterprise-mobility-security/solutions/ems-govt-service-description#ems-offers-for-us-government-and-microsoft-365-interoperability).